-This Screening for AA report has been prepared to accompany the Proposed Variation on public display and inform the competent authority, Cork City Council, on conducting the AA process.
-This report will be referred to the Council to inform the making of a Screening for AA determination in advance of public display of the Proposed Variation.
+An earlier version of this Screening for AA report was prepared to accompany the Proposed Variation on public display and inform the competent authority, Cork City Council, on conducting the AA process.
+It has been updated following consideration of proposed changes to the original Proposed Variation following display.

+This report will be referred to Cork City Council to inform a final Screening for AA determination in advance of making the Variation.